atsolberg/lwcc.org/README.md

 - [x] Verify we can just drop the public folder into wp
 - [x] Newsletter signup - finish styling
 - [x] Newsletter signup - Get mail chimp form submission endpoint
+- [x] Get all the playlists setup correctly in wp
 - [ ] Move Youtube api to wp, see youtube php example
-- [ ] Get all the playlists setup correctly in wp

 Header
+- [ ] Only render top nav for now
 - [x] Header top nav ui
 - [x] Header main nav ui
 - [x] Figure out how to get menu data from wp